621 Bridgeway, Sausalito, CA 94965 (See Map Below)

 |#9 (Tied) on the OurSausalito.com Best Restaurant Views List for 2017|

 Angelino is a nice little Italian place, focusing on cuisine from southern Italy, and draws high marks for its food.
 The restaurant has remained successful for many years in an area with multiple excellent Italian competitors, leveraging both its Bay and City views and its “feel free to speak Italian with us” atmosphere.

 The restaurant is just across Bridgeway from the Bay and has a wide view of the San Francisco skyline in the distance, but only the tables near the front and outside on the sidewalk really get the full impact of this vista.

 The southern Italian cuisine is authentic and the food is well prepared.
 The dining room is not large and the setting is classy — it reminds us of being in Italy when we come here and the building is close to 100 years old.
 Service is pleasant and efficient.
 Their view may not be as open as Scoma’s across Bridgeway, but I think their pasta is better.

 This is a place where if you wanted to order and speak only in Italian there would be no problem.
 OK, they might have to swap servers, but this is a lot better than a lot of Italian food places across the country where the server thinks “Firenze” is a fragrance sold in drug stores.

 For many of their dishes they make the pasta by hand in-house — ask your server about the dish you plan to order.
-The papardelle I had recently had a wonderful al dente texture to it, the “feel” you can only get with pasta that’s fresh-made from this morning.
+The papardelle I had recently had the “feel” you can only get with pasta that’s fresh-made from this morning.
 The mushrooms were likewise fresh and the texture was wonderful.